naranjja/gcp-jupyter-sql/README.md

 The following are instructions to run a (Python 3, Anaconda3) Jupyter Notebook Server using Google Cloud Platform's Dataproc (for clusterized processing) or Compute Engine (for normal processing), as well as Cloud SQL for storing data.
 A script is provided for uploading CSV data to Cloud SQL, as well as an example of how to query Cloud SQL into a Pandas DataFrame.

+> **IMPORTANT NOTE**: As an addendum to these instructions, sometimes the typical workflow involves large datasets that are not being modified constantly.
+For this use case, Google BigQuery is a much faster alternative to Cloud SQL.
+[A new section has been added](#using-bigquery) with instructions to setup a BigQuery dataset, and how to query it from Jupyter.

 ![img](img/infrastructure.png)

 The steps are as follows: